CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

    ![A screenshot of the code editor showing updates in context of the app.js file](media/updatetext.png "AppInsights updates in app.js")

-1. Once the file is open, press "i" to enter the insert mode and update the existing value with mentioned below in **items** section and in **name** value.
+1. Once the file is open, press "i" to enter the insert mode and update the existing value mentioned below in the **items** section and in the **name** value.

      ```
      The latest, Fastest, Most Powerful Xbox Ever.